 Conducting clinical trials is costly and time consuming, and the outcomes are uncertain.
-A failure to prove that our product candidates are safe and effective in clinical trials would require us to discontinue their development, which could materially and adversely affect our business, financial condition, results of operations and growth prospects.\
+A failure to prove that our product candidates are safe and effective in clinical trials would require us to discontinue their development, which could materially and adversely affect our business, financial condition, results of operations and growth prospects.

-We expect to increase our research and development organization to pursue targeted development activities in 2013.
-We have several development pipeline projects, including the development of two clinical product candidates: Asparec® (mPEG-r-crisantaspase), which is in a Phase I clinical trial in Europe; and Leukotac® (inolimomab), which is in a Phase III clinical trial also in Europe.
-We obtained a worldwide exclusive license for JZP-386 (formerly known as C-10323), a deuterium-modified analog of sodium oxybate, the active pharmaceutical ingredient in Xyrem, from Concert Pharmaceuticals, Inc. in February 2013.
-Pre-clinical research and development work has been initiated on this compound for potential use in patients with narcolepsy.
+We expect to continue to increase our research and development organization to pursue targeted development activities in 2013.
+We have several development pipeline projects, including the development of two clinical product candidates: Asparec (mPEG-r-crisantaspase), which is in a Phase 1 clinical trial in Europe; and Leukotac (inolimomab), which is in a Phase 3 clinical trial also in Europe.
+We obtained a worldwide exclusive license for JZP-386, a deuterium-modified analog of sodium oxybate, the active pharmaceutical ingredient in Xyrem, from Concert Pharmaceuticals, Inc. in February 2013.
+Preclinical research and development work has been initiated on this compound for potential use in patients with narcolepsy.
+We plan to make a regulatory filing by the end of 2013 that, if approved, would allow the first study of JZP-386 in humans.
 We also intend to pursue clinical development of other product candidates that we may acquire or in-license in the future.
 Significant clinical, development and financial resources will be required to progress these product candidates to obtain necessary regulatory approvals and to develop them into commercially viable products.
 We have not been successful in developing any product candidates that received FDA approval in the past.
 If a product candidate fails at any stage of development, it will not receive regulatory approval, we will not be able to commercialize it, or potentially even to continue to receive modest revenue being generated as a result of sales under a named patient program, such as in the case of Leukotac, and we will not receive any return on our investment from that product candidate.